 In the UK government’s newly published National AI Strategy document, it has suggested that the UK will become a data-driven economy and a hub for AI innovations.
 It is clear from these ambitions that the use and development of AI is going to grow significantly in the UK, bringing with it a whole host of data protection considerations.
 The importance of ensuring that this innovation does not come at the cost of individuals’ privacy, data protection and other human rights is huge.
 Therefore, impact assessments such as DPIAs and AIAs are only likely to become more invaluable.

-If you are looking for support in conducting these assessments, please contact us using the form below.
+If you are looking for support in conducting these assessments or any other Data Protection Services, please contact us using the form below.

 Fill in your details below and we’ll get back to you as soon as possible